The ASCI Awards celebrate exceptional corporate and individual performance in key supply chain and logistics industry sectors.

 This award will be presented to recognise excellence in procurement within the context of the overall supply chain flow from the supplier through to the consumer.

-It will consider procurement excellence within the context of the overall supply chain flow from the supplier through to the consumer.
 The way in which the procurement contribution has benefited all stakeholders in the procurement process will be considered.
 Entries should highlight excellence in negotiation, outsourcing, service agreements, contract performance management, offshoring and/or moving away from transactional purchasing.

 The judges will place emphasis on the way in which the procurement contribution has benefited all stakeholders in the procurement process will be considered.